Fossil Free Careers (logo)

 Don’t we need students in these industries to try and make change from the inside?

 No amount of well-meaning graduates going into these jobs would have the power to make meaningful change happen in the time necessary.
-These are companies which are all totally dedicated to continued extraction of fossil fuels.
+These are companies which are built on extractivism and which are totally dedicated to continuing to burn fossil fuels so that their shareholders can make exorbitant profits.
+Moral arguments do not stand a chance in the face of such massive financial interests - therefore only material pressure will make those industries change.

 Take Shell, a typical example which can be found at university careers fairs across the UK.
-Between 2010 and 2018, Shell dedicated just 1% of its long-term investments to sources of low-carbon energy (source).
-It is planning to continue exploring, approving new extraction projects, and even increase oil and gas production by 2030 (source).
+Between 2010 and 2018, Shell dedicated just 1% of its long-term investments to sources of low-carbon energy.
+Despite the urgent need to transition away from fossil fuels, Shell is planning to continue exploring, approving new extraction projects, and even increase oil and gas production by 2030.
+In 2023 alone, they approved six major new oil and gas projects.

-We don’t have time to wait around for individual graduates to try and slowly change these companies from the inside.
-But luckily, we have much more powerful tools to use when we come together and act collectively.
+It’s clear that these companies will relentlessly pursue profit at any cost: whether that’s the destruction of communities, the exploitation of workers, or the degradation of our natural world.
+We don’t have time to wait around for individual graduates to try and slowly change them from the inside.
+But luckily, we have much more powerful tools to use when we act collectively.
 We can campaign, together, for universities to end the recruitment pipeline into the fossil fuel industry.
 We can make the change happen ourselves.

 Not at all.
-Careers Services already make active choices about which companies and industries are selected for careers fairs, and which they hold relationships with.
-Lots already exclude particular industries on ethical grounds.
+Careers Services already make active choices about which companies and industries they select for careers fairs, and which they hold relationships with.
+Lots already exclude particular industries - such as the tobacco industry or arms industry - on ethical grounds.

-No company has an automatic right to be one of the privileged few advertised to students.
+No company has an automatic right to be one of the privileged few that gets given a platform to advertise to students.
 Free speech has nothing to do with it.

 Don’t we need mining companies for the transition away from fossil fuels?